The 2020 US Decennial Census is more private than you (might) think: Introduction

 The enhanced privacy analysis of the 2020 U.S.\ Census is made possible by tackling the complex composition structure of the census using the $f$-DP framework \citep{Dong2022Gaussian}.
 Specifically, the 2020 Census comprises eight geographical levels, with each level containing ten queries (see an illustration in Figure \ref{fig:composition-chart}).
-For each geographical level, the DAS privatizes these queries by adding independent and identically distributed (i.i.d.) integer-valued noise \citep{Canonne2020discrete}.
+For each geographical level, the DAS privatizes queries by injecting integer-valued noise \citep{Canonne2020discrete}.
+In this paper, we consider the scenario where the noise within each geographical level is independently and identically distributed (i.i.d.).
 The $f$-DP framework is particularly well-suited for precisely accounting for overall privacy loss when composing many steps, each contributing to the privacy loss.

-However, a major challenge in applying $f$-DP to the 2020 U.S.\ Census arises from the discreteness of the integer-valued noise used in the DAS, which underlies the technical difficulty of the open problem posed by the Census Bureau \citep{kifer2022bayesian}.
+A major challenge in applying $f$-DP to the 2020 U.S.\ Census arises from the discreteness of the integer-valued noise used in the DAS, which underlies the technical difficulty of the open problem posed by the Census Bureau \citep{kifer2022bayesian}.
 The Census Bureau circumvented this challenge by approximating the discrete distribution with its continuous counterpart and using concentrated DP to account for privacy losses \citep{dwork2016concentrated,bun2016concentrated,bun2018composable}.
 While this approximation is a natural choice for concentrated DP, it introduces looseness in the privacy bounds their method can offer.
 In contrast, our approach directly addresses the discreteness challenge within the $f$-DP framework by analytically evaluating the main part of the privacy bound while numerically bounding the remainder.
 Our method, which handles these components separately, presents several technical innovations that might be valuable in other privacy accounting problems where high accuracy is required.